bashiulAlam/android-app-automation/README.md

 1. The coupons do not have any distinguishable id which can be used in the automation.
 That is why *REWE* coupons were not easy to differentiate from others.
 The implementation was designed such way that we open coupon center and look for an available non-activated coupon one by one.
 When we find one available we activate and check the count of activated coupon increase to validate
 2. The app crashes some time in regular UI transition
 3. The app closes if we press back button from coupon center or opened coupon UI
-4. The app transition sometimes gets slow and we get error like *element is not present in DOM*
+4. The app transition sometimes gets slow and we get error like *element is not present in DOM*, I guess this happens when the network connectivity fluctuates